 Foggy, windy and wet, Chile's slice of Tierra del Fuego includes half of the main island of Isla Grande, the far-flung Isla Navarino and a group of smaller islands, many of them uninhabited.
-Home to only 7000 Chileans, this is the least-populated region in Chile.
+Home to only 7000 Chileans, this is the least populated region in Chile.
 Porvenir is considered the main city, though even that status could be considered an overstatement.
 These parts can't help but exude a rough and rugged charm and those willing to venture this far can relish its end-of-theworld emptiness.
-Increasingly, anglers are lured to the little-known inland lakes, and adventurers to the wild backcountry of Parque Nacional Yendegaia.
+Increasingly, anglers are lured to the little-known inland lakes, and adventurers to the wild backcountry of Estancia Yendegaia.
+Tourism should ramp up as the road from Estancia Vicuña to Estancia Yendegaia nears completion and a public airport is added.